Jinhua–Jiande high-speed railway

 Jinhua–Jiande high-speed railway or Jinjian railway (金建铁路 (Jīnjiàn Tiělù)) is a high-speed railway line currently under construction in Zhejiang, China.
 It will be operated by China Railway Shanghai Group.
 It will be 64.5 km long and have a maximum speed of 250 km/h.
 Approximately 32% of the line will be in tunnels.

 History

-Construction work officially began on 7 January 2020, at which point the completion date was set as 2024.
+Construction work officially began on 7 January 2020.
+It is expected to open in 2025.